Perry Hall, Cook Campus

 Mandatory Early Move-In and Special Orientation

-Students enrolled in the program will get the added advantage/benefit of being able to move in early and participate in a special orientation program on Thursday, August 30, 2018.
+Students enrolled in the program will get the added advantage/benefit of being able to move in early and participate in a special orientation program in August.
 This will provide first-years and incoming transfers the chance to explore the Rutgers campus, get familiar with the bus system, and find their classes in advance.